Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-collection-scheme.md

 # Prerequisites
 In addition to familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- A valid `Management Bearer Token` derived from a `Tenant API Key`
+- A valid `Access Token` derived from a `Tenant API Key`
 - The `appId` of an App you have previously installed that you want to add to this Collection Scheme.

 # Create the Collection Scheme
-Using your `Management Bearer Token` we can create a new Collection Scheme.
+Using your `Access Token` we can create a new Collection Scheme.

 By default your new Collection Scheme will be in draft only.
 It will need to be Published before it can be used for collecting money.